-If my daughter's biological father has expressed multiple times (I've saved the messages passed back and forth) that he doesn't want to be in her life or have anything to do with her, and he doesn't pay child support, he isn't on the birth certificate and has never been associated as her father on...
+If my daughter's biological father has expressed multiple times (I've saved the messages passed back and forth) that he doesn't want to be in her life or have anything to do with her, and he doesn't pay child support, he isn't on the birth certificate and has never been...
 Read more »

 If you did not have a Deed of Assumption signed at the time of the decree, your credit would be in jeopardy, because both of you would have joint obligations for the mortgage.
 Your ex would have to refinance and at that time remove your name from the mortgage.

 My ex hasn't see kids in 4 years, never shows up to court, has never fought me.
 Now he has a job and sends facebook messages wanting to see them.
 But i just got the papers changed to supervised visitation only at an agency.
 Is it my job to let him know the papers have changed, or is it on him...
 Read more »

 The statutory time is 90 days in the County for legal residency, but if you went to the Philippines on duty in the Military, the time away is considered temporary.
 As such you could immediately utilize the Court system.

 my husband refinanced his home a few years ago adding me to the deed of trust/mortgage.
 I was present and signed all the new loan agreements.
 However, I am being told I am not on the deed or title.
 Several people I know in real estate, as well as my divorce attorney, seem to have the understanding...
 Read more »

 Your husband probably added you to the note for the lenders' security purposes only.
 To be placed on the deed as an owner, your spouse would have filed a Special Warranty Deed transferring to himself and you title to the property as community property.